Bolesław III Wrymouth: Early years

-Following Bolesław's birth the political climate in the country changed.
+Following Bolesław's birth, the political climate in the country changed.
 The position of Bolesław as an heir to the throne was threatened by the presence of Mieszko Bolesławowic, who was already seventeen at the time and was furthermore, by agreement with Władysław I Herman himself, the first in line to succeed.
-In all likelihood it was this situation that precipitated the young duke Mieszko's demise in 1089.
-In that same year Wladyslaw I Herman's first-born son Zbigniew was sent to a monastery in Quedlinburg, Saxony.
+In all likelihood, it was this situation that precipitated the young duke Mieszko's demise in 1089.
+In that same year, Wladyslaw I Herman's first-born son, Zbigniew, was sent to a monastery in Quedlinburg, Saxony.
 This suggests that Wladyslaw I Herman intended to be rid of Zbigniew by making him a monk, and therefore depriving him of any chance of succession.
-This eliminated two pretenders to the Polish throne, secured young Bolesław's inheritance as well as diminished the growing opposition to Wladyslaw I Herman among the nobility.
+This eliminated two pretenders to the Polish throne, secured young Bolesław's inheritance and diminished the growing opposition to Wladyslaw I Herman among the nobility.
 Shortly after his ascension, however, Władysław I Herman was forced by the barons to give up the de facto reins of government to Count Palatine Sieciech.
 This turn of events was likely due to the fact that Herman owed the throne to the barons, the most powerful of whom was Sieciech.

-Around this time Władysław I Herman married again.
-The chosen bride was Judith-Maria, daughter of Emperor Henry III and widow of King Solomon of Hungary, who after her wedding took the name Sophia in order to distinguish herself from Władysław I Herman's first wife.
-Through this marriage Bolesław gained three or four half-sisters, and as a consequence he remained the only legitimate son and heir.
+Around this time, Władysław I Herman married again.
+The chosen bride was Judith-Maria, daughter of Emperor Henry III and widow of King Solomon of Hungary, who, after her wedding, took the name Sophia in order to distinguish herself from Władysław I Herman's first wife.
+Through this marriage, Bolesław gained three or four half-sisters, and as a consequence, he remained the only legitimate son and heir.
 It is believed that the new Duchess was actively aiding Sieciech in his schemes to take over the country and that she became his mistress.

 Position of Sieciech in Poland

+The Church of St. Andrew in Kraków was built through the endowment of Sieciech (1079–1098).